NicolasFrancken/NicolasFrancken/README.md

-# Hi, I'm <a href="https://www.linkedin.com/in/nicolas-francken">Nico<a/>! 👋 </br> <b>Full Stack Developer</b>
+# Hi, I'm <a href="https://www.linkedin.com/in/nicolas-francken">Nico<a/>! 👋 </br> <b>CEO @ LIKA Software, Full Stack Developer</b>

 ## About Me 🚀
-As the Founder and CEO of LIKA Software, I lead a dynamic team of over 10 individuals 💼 dedicated to empowering startups through our expertise and innovative solutions.
+As the CEO of LIKA Software, I lead a dynamic team of over 10 individuals 💼 dedicated to empowering startups through our expertise and innovative solutions.
 We specialize in leveraging cutting-edge technologies 🚀, particularly in the world of artificial intelligence, to drive budding businesses toward success.
 Our mission is clear: to work closely with startups, using our know-how and resources to bring their visions to life.
 With a strong commitment to excellence, we not only overcome obstacles but thrive on the challenges that come our way.

 In addition to my role at LIKA Software, I'm also an influential figure in the tech community with a TikTok following exceeding 41,000 devoted followers 📱.
 This platform allows me to engage with a diverse audience, sharing insights, and promoting the latest advancements in technology.
 My presence as a TikToker not only boosts our visibility but also strengthens our dedication to innovation and accessibility in the software development world.